 My strawberry shortcake thoughts were immediately confirmed when my boyfriend took a bite and declared that they totally tasted like strawberry shortcake, without me having described them as such.
 So Strawberry Shortcake Bars, they are.

 First up: the crust!
-It’s made with cashews and a bit of almond flour, held together by some coconut oil and dates, which also help sweeten it up.
-A sprinkle of salt, and that’s all she wrote.
-Get it all pressed into your pan.
+We make it with a combination of raw cashews and almond flour, held together with coconut oil and dates.
+The dates also help to sweeten it up.
+Add a sprinkle of salt, and that’s all!
+Then, just press it into your pan.

-If you haven’t prepared and want these ASAP, you can pour boiling water over the cashews instead and let them soak for about an hour – the filling won’t be quite as smooth and creamy but it will still be delicious!
+If you don’t have time to soak the cashews, you can pour boiling water over the cashews instead and let them soak for about an hour.
+The filling won’t be quite as smooth and creamy but it will still be delicious!

 Once your cashews are nice and soft, combine them with coconut milk, coconut oil, maple syrup, lemon juice, and vanilla in the blender or food processor.
-I used vanilla bean powder – my favorite stuff ever, but vanilla extract or a scraped vanilla bean also works.
+I use vanilla bean powder.
+It’s my favorite stuff ever, but vanilla extract or a scraped vanilla bean also works.
 Then just blend, blend, blend into oblivion.
 I just let my Vitamix run for a few minutes while I clean things, and it turns out sooooo creamy and smooth.